In South Sudan, conflict and depleted harvests have created a complex food crisis.

 Violence broke out in December 2013 between the government and opposition forces.
-Fighting has continued sporadically since then, despite multiple peace agreements, and millions of people have been forced to flee their homes.
+Fighting has continued sporadically since then.

-In conflict areas, food aid has become people's main source of food.
-But it isn't enough to meet all their needs, and acute malnutrition is now a major public health emergency.
-Almost 1 million children are estimated to be acutely malnourished and 270,000 children are suffering from severe malnutrition.
+In areas affected by conflict, food assistance has become people's main source of food.
+But it isn't enough to meet all their needs, and malnutrition is now a major public health emergency.
+It's estimated that 220,000 children are suffering from severe acute malnutrition.

 World Vision's response in East Africa

-We are responding now but urgently need support to scale up humanitarian assistance in the region.
-We must ensure children and their families are protected from a looming catastrophe before the window of opportunity to help closes.
+We urgently need support to scale up our humanitarian response in the region and ensure children and their families receive life-saving support.

 Between October 2017 and September 2018, we were able to reach more than 2.7 million people in Ethiopia, Kenya, Somalia, South Sudan and Uganda.